No3x/jrule-gradle-jar/README.md

 - `ext-lib` additional dependencies (ignore)
 - `rules` compiled by jrule (ignore, we do not use this with gradle build approach because we compile on our own)

-Only this two are acutally important for you:
+Only these two are actually important for you:
-- `myrules/org/openhab/automation/jrule/rules/user` place your java rules here
+- `src/main/java/org/openhab/automation/jrule/rules/user` place your java rules here
-- `de/my/internal` place everything but rules here.
+- `src/main/java/de/my/internal` place everything but rules here.
 You can name it whatever you like `e.g. org.my.package`

 ## Build
 When you wish to deploy your rules execute the `assemble` task.